muckelba/Map-A-Droid/README.md

 You will need a MySQL server installed:
 * (Tutorial from RocketMap) [Installing MySQL](https://rocketmap.readthedocs.io/en/develop/basic-install/mysql.html)

-You will also need to create the `trshash` table using the following query
+A new table, called `trshash` will be created at the first run.
+You can create it manually using the following query:
 ```sql
 Create table if not exists trshash (
 hashid MEDIUMINT NOT NULL AUTO_INCREMENT,